wildcard329/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	.map returns the results as a collection, .forEach does not return anything unless specified.

 2. What is the difference between a function and a method?

+	Methods are tied to objects, whereas functions can be created and executed independently of an object.

 3. What is closure?

+	A closure is a block of code that can return primitive data types and functions outside of its block.

 4. Describe the four rules of the 'this' keyword.

+	  1. If no reference is given for keyword, it will default to the window object.
+  	  2. Keyword references the object before the dot that follows it.
+  	  3. Keyword refers to the specific instance of the object that is created when a constructor function is used.
+  	  4. Keyword is explicitly defined when call or apply is used.

 5. Why do we need super() in an extended class?

+	super() points to the object's parent class.

 ## Project Set up